aineon/velvet-goldmine/README.md

 #### **Site wide Features**
 - **_Toast Messages_**
     - There are 4 types of toast messages:
         - Success
         - Info
         - Warning
         - Error
     - They appear site wide when particular actions are performed by the user
     - They provide feedback on the action taken

 - **_Automated Emails_**
     - Automated emails are sent to the user when certain actions are performed.
         - Account verification email when a user registers for an account
         - Password reset email
         - Order confirmation email when a user completes an order
         - Confirmation of message received when a user sends a message
         - Confirmation of newsletter sign up when a user signs up for the newsletter
         - Confirmation of unsubscribe when a user unsubscribes from the newsletter
+        - Confirms when a user deactivates their account

 - **_Navbar/Sidenav_**:
     - To allow easy navigation across the site